dmochow/reciprocity/README.md

 Dependencies:
   * you must have the EEGLAB function topoplot, and its dependencies on your system, in order to visualize the resulting montage.
-  * NB: EEGLAB is not required to implement reciprocity!
+  * NB: EEGLAB is not required to implement reciprocity, but rather to visualize its results on the scalp.

 To solve the L^1 constrained least squares problem, we implemented the technique described in: